 - The rendering artifacts that appeared when using the Lanczos filter in software mode no longer occur.

-- Hardware mode now utilizes the Contrast Adaptive Sharpening filter to prevent the results from looking too pixelated.
+- Hardware mode now utilizes the Contrast Adaptive Sharpening filter to prevent pixelated results.
 This uses FidelityFX (CAS) AMD™.
 For information about FidelityFX and Contrast Adaptive Sharpening, see AMD FidelityFX.

-- Fixing a corrupted scaling on dx12 hardware mode when a planar reflection probe / secondary camera is present.
+- Fixed an issue that caused corrupted scaling on Dx12 hardware mode when a planar reflection probe or a secondary Camera is present.

 From HDRP 12.0, The AOV API includes the following improvements:

-- It is now possible to override the render buffer format that is used internally by HDRP when rendering AOVs.
-This can be done by a call to aovRequest.SetOverrideRenderFormat(true);
+- You can now override the render buffer format that HDRP uses internally when rendering AOVs.
+To do this, call

-- There is now a world space position output buffer (see DebugFullScreen.WorldSpacePosition).
+- This version of HDRP provides a world space position output buffer (see

-- The MaterialSharedProperty.Specular output now includes sensible information even for materials that use the metallic workflow (by converting the metallic parameter to fresnel 0).
+MaterialSharedProperty.Specularoutput now includes information for Materials that use the metallic workflow.
+This is done by converting the metallic parameter to fresnel 0.

-From HDRP 12.0, More Options have become Additional Properties.
-The way to access them has also changed.
+From HDRP 12.0, More Options have been renamed Additional Properties.
+There is also a new way to access these properties.
 The cogwheel that was present in component headers has been replaced by an entry in the contextual menu.
-When you enable additional properties, Unity highlights the background of each additional property for a few seconds to show you where they are.
+When you enable Additional Properties, Unity highlights the background of each additional property for a few seconds to show you where they are.

 More path traced materials